VeniceUnleashed/VU-Docs/content/hosting/config.md

     / ModList.txt
 ```

+When creating these files, ensure that you don't add an additional file extension (f.e. `ModList.txt.txt` with file name extensions enabled).
 If you are a server provider, it's usually a good idea to provide remote access to the `Admin` directory to the server administrator.

 ### `MapList.txt`